SpaceMonkeyAlfa/macagotchi-windows/README.md

 3. ### Wi-Fi Network Scanning:
    - The program scans for nearby Wi-Fi networks using a modified version of the amazing [winwifi python library](https://github.com/changyuheng/winwifi) made by changyuheng.
-   - It retrieves the list of network SSIDs
+   - It retrieves the list of network SSIDs.
    - Scanned networks are hashed and then stored in a file for future reference.

 4. ### Loyalty and Streak Tracking: